 TUNE - Use the TUNE knob to tune the radio to a desired frequency.
-Turn the knob right to tune to a higher frequency, or left to tune to a lower frequency.
+Turn the knob to the right to tune to a higher frequency, and turn it to the left to tune to a lower frequency.

-SEEK - The SEEK function searches up and down from the current frequency to find a station with a strong signal.
-To activate it, press the ◄◄ or ►► side of the SEEK button, then release it.
+SKIP - The skip function searches up and down from the current frequency to find a station with a strong signal.
+To activate it, press either of the SKIP buttons ( ◄◄ or ►►) ), then release it.